Introduction to Apache Maven | A build automation tool for Java projects

 - POM Files: Project Object Model(POM) Files are XML file that contains information related to the project and configuration information such as dependencies, source directory, plugin, goals etc. used by Maven to build the project.
 When you should execute a maven command you give maven a POM file to execute the commands.
 Maven reads pom.xml file to accomplish its configuration and operations.

-- Build Life Cycles, Phases and Goals: A build life cycle consists of a sequence of build phases, and each build phase consists of a sequence of goals.
-Maven command is the name of a build lifecycle, phase or goal.
-If a lifecycle is requested executed by giving maven command, all build phases in that life cycle are executed also.
+- Build Life Cycles, Phases, and Goals: A build life cycle consists of a sequence of build phases, and each build phase consists of a sequence of goals.
+Maven command is the name of a build lifecycle, phase, or goal.
+If a lifecycle is requested executed by giving the maven command, all build phases in that life cycle are executed also.
 If a build phase is requested executed, all build phases before it in the defined sequence are executed too.

-- Build Profiles: Build profiles a set of configuration values which allows you to build your project using different configurations.
+- Build Profiles: Build profiles a set of configuration values that allows you to build your project using different configurations.
 For example, you may need to build your project for your local computer, for development and test.
-To enable different builds you can add different build profiles to your POM files using its profiles elements and are triggered in the variety of ways.
+To enable different builds you can add different build profiles to your POM files using its profiles elements which are triggered in a variety of ways.